vikipretium/Hello_Microverse_Project/README.md

 # Hello Microverse Project

-> One paragraph statement about the project.
+> Project I did to learn about linters and setup README file for any project in github.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

+- HTML
-- HTML CSS
+- CSS

 ## Live Demo